server-imp/SFAE/README.md

 ![image](https://github.com/server-imp/SFAE/assets/66805612/bacef837-bf61-4662-a3e7-6d546f2633d4)

 ## Installation
-Place dxgi.dll within the Starfield directory (Same one that has Starfield.exe)
+Simply drop vcruntime140_1.dll within the Starfield directory (Same one that has Starfield.exe), that's it!

 Or